DirectoryTree/LdapRecord-Docs/laravel/v3/lumen.md

 ## Usage

-You can now begin using LdapRecord inside of your Lumen application:
+You can now begin using LdapRecord inside your Lumen application:

 ```php
 // routes/web.php